max-mapper/india-trains-mobile/README.md

 ### Requirements

-WebKit based browser (Android, iOS).
+WebKit based mobile browser (Android, iOS).
 If you find bugs please open issues in this repository.

+Only works with `touch` events at the moment, so for desktop browsers you are out of luck.

 ### Wishlist